MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • Types of organic reactions: Substitution, addition, elimination, and rearrangement.

-• Hydrocarbons: classification, isomerism, IUPAC nomenclature, general methods of preparation, properties, and reactions
+• Hydrocarbons: classification, isomerism, IUPAC nomenclature, general METhods of preparation, properties, and reactions

 • Alkanes: conformers, Sawhorse and Newman projections of ethane, mechanism of halogenation of alkanes, combustion and pyrolysis.

-• Alkenes: Geometrical isomerism, mechanism of electrophilic addition, the addition of hydrogen, halogens, water, hydrogen
+• Alkenes: GeoMETrical isomerism, mechanism of electrophilic addition, the addition of hydrogen, halogens, water, hydrogen

 • halides – Markownikoff’s and peroxide effect, ozonolysis and polymerization.